-- Hidden SSID mode (on / off, default: off): If switched on, the transmission of the SSID within beacons is suppressed.
-This in turn requires a more elaborate and manual connection procedure for WLAN clients. - Interference avoidance (on / off, default: off): This setting applies to RFP 42 WLAN only.
-Enables a WLAN procedure to enhance radio interference avoidance.
+Hidden SSID mode (on / off, default: off): If switched on, the transmission of the SSID within beacons is suppressed.
+This in turn requires a more elaborate and manual connection procedure for WLAN clients.

 Security settings

 These settings determine the encryption used for the WLAN connection.
 Select one of the four modes (Open, WEP, WPA, or Radius).
 This will activate / gray-out the necessary additional input fields that specify further security settings on the WLAN profile page.